3 Ways to Preserve Your Beautiful Flowers

 If you want to dry your flowers quickly, microwaving is the technique to use.
 Place your chosen flowers minus their stems in a microwave-safe container.
 Cover them in silica sand (available at craft stores) and microwave for one minute on high.
 Do not cover your container.
 Continue microwaving at 30-60 sec. intervals until the flowers are dry.
 Leave the flowers in the mixture for 24 hours to ensure they are fully dry.

 You can also preserve your flowers in silica sand without microwaving them.
 Simply cover flowers with silica sand and leave them to dry.
 This can take around 2-5 days, depending on the species.
-Silica sand will help maintain the pristine color of your blossoms.
+Silica sand will help maintain the pristine color of your dried flowers.

 To keep your dried flowers from fading, it’s best if you place them out of direct sunlight and away from heat sources, like stovetops, heater vents and fireplaces.